RoboAlQuds2027/RoboAlQuds2027/README.md

 ## Hi there 👋
 ### you can call me Moud🙂, i will try to show my progress in the robotic field by the upcoming days, you can say about me Junior Robotics Engineer🦾.
+- 🔭 I’m currently working on building autonmous rover with ros2.
+- 🌱 I’m currently learning AI from fastai academy
+- 📈 I’m currently doing problem solving on C++ to boost my coding skills
+- 🤔 I’m looking for help with road map for may robotics journey
 <!--
 **RoboAlQuds2027/RoboAlQuds2027** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.